 - Sunday and public holidays from 8am to 8pm.

-Additional operational restrictions may be imposed by the Department of Infrastructure, Transport, Cities and Regional Development.
+Additional operational restrictions may be imposed by the Department of Infrastructure, Transport, Regional Development and Communications.

-While an accident is unlikely to occur, Wing pilots instantly know if any of their drones operate outside a programmed flight.
+While an accident is unlikely to occur, Wing pilots know if any of their drones run outside a programmed flight.
 If this happens and it's safer to do so, pilots may decide to land the aircraft immediately rather than continue the flight.

-As the safety regulator, the issue of aircraft or drone noise is not within our regulation responsibilities.
+As the safety regulator, the issue of aircraft or drone noise is not part of our role.

-When approving Wing to conduct their operations, we considered environmental impacts and imposed conditions on their operation – including restricted operating hours and requiring the use of quieter aircraft.
+When approving Wing, we considered environmental impacts and imposed conditions on their operation.
+This included restricted operating hours and using quieter drones.

-If you have any privacy concerns, we encourage you to read Wing's privacy policies and report any issues to them directly.
+If you have any privacy concerns, we encourage you to read Wing's privacy policies and tell them about any issues.

-If you don't receive a response within 30 days or are unhappy with their response, you may contact the Office of the Australian Information Commissioner for more information or telephone 1300 363 992.
+If you don't get a response in 30 days or are unhappy with their response, you may contact the Office of the Australian Information Commissioner.

 - Report unsafe drone operations

-- The Department of Infrastructure, Transport, Cities and Regional Development undertook an assessment of Wing's proposed operations
+- The Department of Infrastructure, Transport, Regional Development and Communications undertook an assessment of Wing's proposed operations

-- Airservices is responsible for managing complaints and enquiries about aircraft noise, including drones, through its Noise Complaint and Information Service (NCIS).
+- Airservices handles complaints and enquiries about aircraft noise, including drones, through its Noise Complaint and Information Service (NCIS).